Tietgensgade

 Tietgensgade is a street in central Copenhagen, Denmark.
-It runs from H. C. Andersens Boulevard in the northeast to Kvægtorvgade at the Meat-Packing District in the southwest, linking Stormgade in the city centre with Ingerslevsgade andHalmtorvet/Sønder Boulevard in Vesterbro.
+It runs from H. C. Andersens Boulevard in the northeast to Kvægtorvgade at the Meat-Packing District in the southwest, linking Stormgade in the city centre with Ingerslevsgade and Halmtorvet/Sønder Boulevard in Vesterbro.
 The street follows the rear side of Tivoli Gardens and Copenhagen Central Station.
 The viaduct that carries it across the railway tracks at the central station is known as Tietgensbro (Tietgen's Bridge).
 A series of staircases and lifts provides direct access from the viaduct to the station platforms.

 History

-Tietgensgade was created after the southern part of Copenhagen's West Rampart, from the city's haymarket (now City Hall Square) to the harbourfront, had finally been removed in the early 1880s.
+Tietgensgade was created when the southern part of Copenhagen's West Rampart, from the city's haymarket (now City Hall Square) to the harbourfront, was finally removed in the early 1880s.
 The street was then a direct continuation of Ny Vestergade and was therefore initially called Ny Vestergades Forlængelse (Ny Vestergade's Extension).
 The trapezoid shape of Dantes Plads reflects how Ny Vestergade used to curve around the right-hand side of the Ny Carlsberg Glyptotek.